Shreyas911/sicopolis/docs/sphinx/source/climate_forcing/atmospheric_forcing.rst

 .. |nbsp| unicode:: 0xA0
    :trim:

+Atmospheric forcing consists of the surface temperature and surface mass balance (SMB).
+Both must be provided for the simulated ice sheet as functions of space and time.

 .. _atm_eismint:

 EISMINT
 =======

-For the EISMINT (simplified geometry) domain, the surface temperature and surface mass balance (SMB) are specified by simple parameterizations.
+For the EISMINT (simplified geometry) domain, the surface temperature and SMB are specified by simple parameterizations.
 These parameterizations depend either on the horizontal distance from the centre of the domain, :math:`r`, or on the surface elevation, :math:`h`.

 The distance-dependent parameterizations (parameter ``SURFACE_FORCING = 1``) are those from the original EISMINT set-up by Payne et al. :cite:`payne_etal_2000`.
 The surface temperature, :math:`T_\mathrm{s}`, is given by